82ND ANNUAL ACADEMY AWARD PREDICTIONS

 And about Nine, I’ve a feeling about that script.
 The category is excessively deep and the main buzz I’ve heard about it was all about Marshall’s style.
 If it gets an Adapted nomination, I’d be pretty surprised just based around everything I’ve heard/assumed about it.
 Minghella isn’t entirely relevant, I’d think, because he produced The Reader last year and that got nominated.
 I don’t think there’s any absolutely necessary reason to nominate him (from the Academy’s point of view anyways)

-Andrew r. said,
+6. Andrew r. says:

 I don’t really like your predictions.
 Sorry.
 The Hurt Locker needs more nominations, though I don’t predict a lot of wins for it.
 Precious is going to take the competition by storm.